wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

-# Usage

 This is a set of scripts to follow the rct-pipeline created by ([Wanxin](https://github.com/Rthomass/test/edit/main/README.md)).
+Using this data this set of scritps creates a set of parameters, inputs the parameters into the mmimics model and runs the mimics model, saving the model output into one comprehensive dataset.

 Its purpose is to:

+# Overview

 i.
 First, output a segment level csv dataset for each tile and plot.
 ii. then using the segment level dataset, create a input parameter dataset suitable for the mimics model iii.
 A rapper script then iv. run mimics and create a new dataset including all input parameters and radar backscatter reponse.

-## Segment Level CSV Dataset
+## Step 1. get_tree_data.py
 The first script creates a csv containing the segment data for all trees in each plot & tile.

-Before running ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree segment of the QSM.
+To run this ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree segment of the QSM with  names of that below:

-File name example:
 .../rct_extraction/angola_p02_raycloud_-2_1_treesplit/angola_p02_raycloud_-2_1_trees_12_info.txt

 Additionally, a reference file containing  quality assessments is required (see matched_stems_picked.csv).
-This is just a list of tree ids that have been manually checked to determine quality.
+This is a list of tree ids that have been manually checked to determine quality.
 If using your own list ensure you record the height at which the crown starts for later calcualtions.

-i. a library of output files in the Documents/Thesis/mimics/TLS-QSM_results_angola_bicuar_tree/angola_results/rct_extraction/angola_p02_raycloud_-1_0_treesplit/angola_p02_raycloud_-1_0_trees_1_info.txt

-## Prerequisites
+## Step 2. create_parameters

+This next script uses the output from step 1 to create sets of parameters that can be used in the mimics model